greenbeanorg/homelab-docs/RESTIC-BACKUP.md

 [#honest-caveats](#honest-caveats)

-- kk1's block storage was **not yet resized** as of this writing — the repo will run out of room before the full 221G dataset fits, unless/until a larger OCI block volume is attached.
-This is a known, deliberately deferred gap, not an oversight.
-- Proxmox/OPNsense/Home Assistant config export (the original purpose of the swearengen script) is **not yet rebuilt** — this runbook only covers the TrueNAS bulk-data path.
-That's separate follow-up work.
+- **Proxmox/OPNsense/Home Assistant config export** (the original purpose of the swearengen script) is **not yet rebuilt** — this runbook only covers the TrueNAS bulk-data path.
+Judged low-effort to redo when picked back up, so not currently a priority.
+- **A pre-existing rootfs-style mirror of `swearengen`** (`/etc`, `/root`, live-patch state, SSL cert bundles) was found living inside `important/backup/swearengen/` — origin and freshness unconfirmed as of this writing; may be a stale leftover from an earlier, unrelated backup approach.
+Not investigated yet; flagged here so it isn't lost track of.
+- **Cron output/alerting is not wired into the existing monitoring stack.**
+  TrueNAS cron jobs email output by default; whether that lands anywhere useful depends on whether system email is configured.
+No ntfy/Uptime Kuma hook exists yet for backup success/failure — the script's `log()`/`exit 1` pattern is ready for that, but the wiring itself is a later task.
-- Retention values (`7/4/6`) are a starting guess, not derived from any actual RPO requirement — revisit once real usage patterns on `important` are observed.
+- Retention values (`7/4/6`) are a starting guess, not derived from any actual RPO requirement — revisit once real usage patterns on `important` are observed over a few months.

 ---